 Click on "Regulatory Implementation" on the drop-down menu

 Scroll down to a chart entitled "Rule/Compliance Guide"

 Click on "Ability to Repay/Qualified Mortgage"

 Dodd-Frank, at least as interpreted and implemented by the CFPB, does not expressly ban balloon mortgages.
-The CFPB website states “You can still opt for a balloon-payment mortgage when the lender meets the requirements to be considered a ‘small creditor,” and your mortgage meets other criteria.”
-For most of concerned with the potential liability of making a risky loan and/or violating the ATR rule, this is rather vague and creates a significant challenge for investors who typically include balloon provisions in their owner-financed notes.
+The CFPB website states “You can still opt for a balloon-payment mortgage when the lender meets the requirements to be considered a ‘small creditor,’ and your mortgage meets other criteria.”
+For those concerned with the potential liability of making a risky loan and/or violating the ATR rule, this is rather vague; it creates a significant challenge for investors who typically include balloon provisions in their owner-financed notes.